Posted 3 years ago by Tracy

 Generally, a sole trader or partner in a partnership should keep records "for at least 5 years after the 31 January submission deadline of the relevant tax year."
 Further information is available at https://www.gov.uk/self-employed-records.

 Online accounting software like AccountsPortal, offers all the accounting features you need for your small or start-up business, from real-time reporting and inventory tracking to raising invoices and real-time bank feeds.
-AccountsPortal works well for sole traders, partnerships and limited companies.
+AccountsPortal works well for sole traders, partnerships and limited companies, start a free 30 day trial to see how.